Request a Same Day Telephone Consultation

 If the court rules in favor of the tenant, the matter ends; the tenant can continue to reside in the rental unit and the court may award the tenant his or her costs and attorney's fees.
 That said, the case will still be public record unless the tenant can get the judge to seal the record / case.

 If the court rules in favor of the landlord, the court will order the tenant out by issuing a judgment awarding the landlord possession of the rental unit, and if appropriate any unpaid rent, other monetary damages, court costs and attorneys fees (if the rental agreement has an attorneys fees clause).
 The judgment then allows the landlord to file an "application for a writ," "writ of possession," and Sheriff's Instructions.
 This can be quite a daunting task for most landlords and typically requires the assistance of an attorney.
 Once filed, the court clerk will then process the application and if properly prepared will thereafter send the order to the Sheriff or Marshall.
-If you need assistance is preparing the application for a Writ, the Writ, and Sheriffs Instructions, our fee is presently $299.
+If you need assistance is preparing the application for a Writ, the Writ, and Sheriffs Instructions, our fee is presently $650 for all three.
 Within 3 to 15 days (it used to be 1 to 3 days), the Sheriff will deliver a 5 day notice to the tenant demanding the occupants of the rental unit vacate or be evicted.
 Upon expiration of the 5 days, the Sheriff will physically remove the tenants and restore the landlord to possession.
 The Sheriff will not, however, move or accept responsibility for any of the tenant's personal belongings which may remain on the premises.
 If the tenant's belongings remain in the rental unit, the landlord will be required to store them for 15 days but the tenant will also be required to pay the landlord a reasonable fee for the storage.
 If the tenant does not retrieve his or her personal belongings within 15 days, the landlord can mail the evicted tenant a notice to pick them up, and if there is no response the landlord can either sell them at auction, or keep them (if their value is less than $300).

 Unnamed Occupants Living in the Rental Unit.

 Landlords must be careful when filing an unlawful detainer (eviction) to name all of the individuals who occupy the premises and again to file all of the appropriate paperwork.
-In some cases, there are individuals who are not named in the rental or lease agreement, but will later appear and say they too are living in the rental unit.
-When this happens and the proper paperwork has not be filed and properly served (by a sheriff or registered process server), the sheriff office will stop an eviction and allow the tenants to stay since the eviction is only valid against the named parties.
+In some cases, there are individuals who are not named in the rental, or lease agreement, but will later appear claiming they too are living in the rental unit.
+When this happens and the proper paperwork has not been filed and properly served (by a sheriff or registered process server), the sheriff office will stop an eviction and allow the tenants to stay since the eviction is only valid against the named parties.
 To ensure the eviction process goes smoothly, the landlord can instruct a registered process server that is licensed to serve a summons and complaint to serve not only the named defendants but also "all unknown occupants."
 When so instructed the process server will not only serve the named defendants but an additional copy for the so-called "unnamed occupants" with a blank Prejudgment Claim of Right to Possession (.PDF).

 If a Prejudgment Claim of Right to Possession was not prepared and filed with the original summons and complaint and worse if the summons and complaint was not served by a sheriff or registered process server, when the sheriff comes to evict, an unnamed occupant whose name does not appear on the writ of possession may stop the sheriff from evicting by claiming a right of possession.
 Within two business days after completing the Claim of Right to Possession form and giving it to the sheriff, the unnamed occupant must deliver to the Court Clerk and pay the court's filing fee (or submit a completed "Application for Waiver of Court Fees and Costs") and also pay an amount equal to 15 days' rent for the rental unit (the writ of possession must state the daily rental value of the rental unit).
 If the rent is not deposited with the court, the court will hold the hearing within 5 days.
 If the rent is deposited with the court, the court will hold the hearing between 5 and 15 days later.